Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/useCases.md

 Due to advancements in Smart Contract technnology we've created a currency that can be used as it's own product to create 24/7 global market demand.

-In essense we're trying to create on-chain demand through a FLUX burning mechanism.
-When more than 50% of FLUX supply is burned the demand outweights supply indicating excess market demand.
+In essence, we're trying to create on-chain demand through a FLUX burning mechanism, which acts as a secondary function of money for yield.
+When more than 50% of FLUX supply is burned, the demand outweighs supply, indicating excess market demand.

 Our Ecosystem offers two incentivized liquidity pools both of which incentivize transaction throughput (instead of monetary incentives).